-Colin Burns is a Director in our debt advisory team and a banking expert.
+Colin Burns is a Director in our business funding team and a former banking expert.
 Following the financial crisis in 2008, the role of the bank manager changed.
 In this article Colin offers his thoughts on the value corporate finance advisors can bring to help business owners steer through times of financial uncertainty.

 "Most owners or management teams will only go through one or two transformative transactions in their life."

 The world has changed enormously since the days you could speak to your local bank manager as a one stop shop for the provision of financial products, services and advise.
 Whether this be for growth funding, an acquisition or indeed guidance on the sale of your business, the landscape has definitely changed.
 The myriad of lenders have wide variations on credit appetite and technical ‘know-how’ when it comes to advice generally.